LibreHealthIO/lh-ehr/INSTALL.md

 The `Initial User's Last Name` is the value to be used as their last name.
 This information may be changed in the user administration page.

-The `Initial Group` is the first group, basically name of the practice, that will be created.
-A user may belong to multiple groups, which again, can be altered on the user administration page.
-It is suggested that no more than one group per office be used.
+The `Initial Group` should be left to the default setting.
+It is suggested that you not use this feature, as it will be removed in the future.

 #### Step 3
 This is where setup will configure LibreHealthEHR.
 It will first create the database and connect to it to create the initial tables.
-It will then write the mysql database configuration to the `librehealthehr/sites/default/sqlconf.php` file.
+It will then write the mysql database configuration to the `librehealthehr/sites/[your site name]/sqlconf.php` file.

 Should anything fail during Step 3, you may have to remove the existing database or tables before you can try again.
 If no errors occur, you will see a `Continue` button at the bottom.